Edward Sapir: Early fieldwork

 Sapir's first fieldwork was on the Wishram Chinook language in the summer of 1905, funded by the Bureau of American Ethnology.
 This first experience with Native American languages in the field was closely overseen by Boas, who was particularly interested in having Sapir gather ethnological information for the Bureau.
-Sapir gathered a volume of Wishram texts, published 1909, and he managed to achieve a much more sophisticated understanding of the Chinook sound system than Boas.
+Sapir gathered a volume of Wishram texts, published in 1909, and he managed to achieve a much more sophisticated understanding of the Chinook sound system than Boas.
 In the summer of 1906 he worked on Takelma and Chasta Costa.
 Sapir's work on Takelma became his doctoral dissertation, which he defended in 1908.
 The dissertation foreshadowed several important trends in Sapir's work, particularly the careful attention to the intuition of native speakers regarding sound patterns that later would become the basis for Sapir's formulation of the phoneme.

-In 1907–1908 Sapir was offered a position at the University of California at Berkeley, where Boas' first student Alfred Kroeber was the head of a project under the California state survey to document the Indigenous languages of California.
+In 1907–1908 Sapir was offered a position at the University of California at Berkeley, where Boas's first student Alfred Kroeber was the head of a project under the California state survey to document the Indigenous languages of California.
 Kroeber suggested that Sapir study the nearly extinct Yana language, and Sapir set to work.
 Sapir worked first with Betty Brown, one of the language's few remaining speakers.
 Later he began work with Sam Batwi, who spoke another dialect of Yana, but whose knowledge of Yana mythology was an important fount of knowledge.
 Sapir described the way in which the Yana language distinguishes grammatically and lexically between the speech of men and women.

 The collaboration between Kroeber and Sapir was made difficult by the fact that Sapir largely followed his own interest in detailed linguistic description, ignoring the administrative pressures to which Kroeber was subject, among them the need for a speedy completion and a focus on the broader classification issues.
 In the end Sapir didn't finish the work during the allotted year, and Kroeber was unable to offer him a longer appointment.

 Disappointed at not being able to stay at Berkeley, Sapir devoted his best efforts to other work, and did not get around to preparing any of the Yana material for publication until 1910, to Kroeber's deep disappointment.